ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/results.md

 * **Edit** – opens the corresponding test case/test suite
 * **Run** – opens the **Job Configuration** page, where you can edit the run configuration and re-run the test
+* **Rerun not passed** – opens the **Job Configuration** page, where you can edit the run configuration and re-run the test.
+This is only available for not passed test suites and is going to add all not passed test cases to the new job.

 ### 2.3 Run Configuration